Everest Two Passes Trek 17 Days Joyful Eco Treks | Nepal’s Best Trek and Tours Packages

 • Challenging

-• Sagarmatha National Park Permit/Pasang Lhamu Rural Municipality fee
+• Sagarmatha National Park Entry Permit and Khumbu Pasang Lhamu Rural Municipality Entrance Permit

 Trek Highlights